 In 2014 he drove the new car in the ERC and, although he won the Acropolis Rally in Greece, mechanical issues limited him to third in the championship

 A more ambitious programme followed in 2015 with Peugeot-supported campaigns in both WRC2 and the ERC.
 He claimed three ERC wins and narrowly missed out on the title, but it was a different story in WRC2 where he was again hindered by mechanical problems and ended the season eighth.

 In 2016 Breen was handed the chance to compete at the top level of the WRC, driving a DS 3 World Rally Car on selected rounds for the Abu Dhabi Total World Rally Team.
 He made the most of his opportunity, especially in Finland where he claimed a remarkable third place.

 He was rewarded with a Citroën factory contract and bagged a career-best second place in Sweden in 2018 but lost his seat at the end of that campaign.

 A safe pair of hands, Breen brought home solid points during his five starts, although a full-time seat with the Korean manufacturer proved elusive.
-Instead, Breen was snapped up by M-Sport Ford and he leads the British team in 2022.
+Instead, Breen he was up by M-Sport Ford to lead the team into the WRC’s new hybrid-powered era.